alphagov/government-service-design-manual/service-manual/phases/alpha.md

 * cross-functional requirements
 * decision to progress to [beta phase](/service-manual/phases/beta.html)
 * final analysis on the research you have commissioned on user needs
-* developed options for assisted digital provision, running workshops with your stakeholders and GDS.
+* options for the assisted digital support for your service

 **[Next phase: beta](/service-manual/phases/beta.html)**